MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/docs/PlaybackAPI_WebSocket.md

 ### Be Polite

-If your app is going to be using the controller detailed below you should inform the user that you are now controlling the app.
+If your app is going to be using the controller detailed below you **must** inform the user that you are now controlling the app.
 This is done by sending a message to websocket with a stringified JSON object in the form.